Anita Hegerland: Biography

 In total, she had four different albums on the Norwegian chart as a child star.
 The last one was released in 1973 (when she was 12 years old).
 She participated in the Norwegian final (for entry to the Eurovision Song Contest 1971), but did not win.
 She continued as a pop singer in Germany and Scandinavia for several years and then pursued an adult vocal career.

 She met British musician Mike Oldfield while performing on his non-album single "Pictures in the Dark" in 1985.
 She also performed the songs "The Time Has Come", "North Point" and "When The Night's On Fire" on Oldfield's 1987 album Islands, and two of his biggest hit songs: "Pictures In The Dark" and Innocent, from his 1989 album Earth Moving.
-She and Oldfield lived together from 1985 to 1991 and they have two children, Greta and Noah, and until recently lived on Nesøya island near Oslo with her partner, Jock Loveband.
+She and Oldfield lived together from 1985 to 1991 and they have two children, Greta and Noah.

+Until recently, she lived on Nesøya island near Oslo with her partner, Jock Loveband.
 In 1999, their daughter Kaja was born.

 Hegerland released a new album called Starfish in 2011, a pop/rock album produced by Ronni Le Tekrø (TNT).
 This album was #1 for 39 weeks between November 2011 and November 2012, on Meteli.net, a Finnish downloading site.